Welcome to ART'S DISCREPANT MODERNISMS

 Julie Buffalohead, Trickster Showdown, ~2019

-Visual Art: includes forms such as painting, drawiing, architecture, sculpture, installation, performance art, ceramics, photography, video and audio art, crafts, conceptual art....
+Visual Art: includes forms such as painting, drawing, architecture, sculpture, installation, performance art, ceramics, photography, video and audio art, crafts, conceptual art....

 Current usage of the term "visual arts" includes fine art as well as applied or decorative arts and crafts